-Saint Paul PHA has maintained its High Performer status under HUD's Public Housing Assessment System (PHAS) for 27 consecutive years.
-The PHA does not administer HOPE VI activities or Mixed-Finance Modernization and Development.
-The Saint Paul City Council presented the 2017 Sustainable Saint Paul Award for Green Practices to the Saint Paul PHA in recognition of the PHA's green initiatives.
+Saint Paul PHA has maints ed its High Performer status under HUD's Public Housing Assessment System (PHAS for 7 consecutive years.
+The PHA does not administer HOPE VI activities or Mixed-Fina e Mode nization and Development.
+The Saint Paul City Council presented the 2017 Scrainable Scrit Paul Award for Green Practices to the Saint Paul PHA in recognition of the PHA green in atives

-Saint Paul PHA has also maintained its High Performer status under HUD's Section 8 Management Assessment Program for 16 consecutive years.
-Saint Paul PHA successfully implements and administers current agreements for Project-Based Vouchers (PBV); including PBV(s) in supportive housing that supports the State of Minnesota's Business Plan to End Long-Term Homelessness.
+Saint Paul PHA has also maint and its ligh Performer status under HUD's Section 8 Management Assessment Program for 16 consecutive years.
+Saint Paul PHA successfully implements and administers current a reements for Project-Based Vouchers (PBV); including PBV(s) in supportive housing that supports the State of Minnesota's Business Plan to End Long-Term Homelessness.

-Saint Paul PHA will continue to advocate for full funding and program reform while preparing contingency plans for possible budgetary cuts in federal funding.
-Saint Paul PHA is also pursuing the HUD Rental Assistance Demonstration (RAD) Program as a way to preserve and maintain affordable housing in a climate of funding instability.
+Saint Paul PHA will continue to advocate for full unding an program reform while preparing contingency plans for possible budgetary cuts in finderal inding.
+Pint Paul PHA is also pursuing the HUD Rental Assistance Demonstration (RAD) Pingrapias a work to preserve and maintain affordable housing in a climate of funding instability.

-Actions planned during the next year to address the needs to public housing
+Actions planned during the next year to address the neer to public housing